NoahNelson/CS11Swift/Lab2Writeup.md

 -Arrange them for use on an iPhone
 8 (The smaller one) - at a bare minimum, I should be able to see all of these UI elements, and really you should try to lay them out in some nice way.
+[Here](https://developer.apple.com/library/content/referencelibrary/GettingStarted/DevelopiOSAppsSwift/BuildABasicUI.html#//apple_ref/doc/uid/TP40015214-CH5-SW2) is some information on using Auto Layout constraints to make sure your apps look good on all device sizes.
+This is not a requirement for the lab but is an essential skill.
 -One text field should be clearly on the left side of the screen, and one should be on the right.
 -Two of the buttons correspond to the two text fields, and